microsoft/ignite-learning-paths-training/aiml/aiml20/speaker-notes.md

 often as possible.

-But in real vision networks, there may be millions of weights to choose, and image of labelled images to compute against.
+But in real vision networks, there may be millions of weights to choose, and millions of labelled images to compute against.
 How will we determine the weights?

 ### SLIDE: Learning: Backpropagation